pszweda/100commitow/README.md

-# Management System for Therapy Businesses
+# SUPWARE - Management System for Therapy Businesses

 A Software as a Service (SaaS) application designed to help therapists effectively manage their schedules and business operations in a more organized manner.